 The math gets worse from here.

 Annual Average Daily Traffic on suburban arterials scales with population.
-A 33% population increase over four years implies meaningful AADT growth at every signalized arterial intersection in the city, including Durango and Yuma.
-Crash rate is a function of exposure.
-The percent reductions in the engineering report are applied to a baseline that is itself growing.
+Double-digit population growth over four years implies meaningful AADT growth at every arterial intersection in the city, including Durango and Yuma.
+Crash rate is a function of exposure, and the exposure is climbing.

-Across a 20-year pavement design life, a 26-point gap in injury-crash reduction at an arterial intersection in one of the fastest-growing cities in the United States adds up to a measurable, real number of additional injuries.
-The City has the engineering data.
-It chose to build to it anyway.
+Across a 20-year pavement design life, the gap between a roundabout’s crash performance and a signalized design’s, at an arterial intersection in one of the fastest-growing cities in the United States, adds up to a measurable, real number of additional injuries.

 What This Means If You’re Hurt There